awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.ErrorHandling.md

 # Error handling task settings<a name="CHAP_Tasks.CustomizingTasks.TaskSettings.ErrorHandling"></a>

-You can set the error handling behavior of your replication task during change data capture \(CDC\) using the following settings\.
+You can set the error handling behavior of your replication task using the following settings\.
 For information about how to use a task configuration file to set task settings, see [Task settings example](CHAP_Tasks.CustomizingTasks.TaskSettings.md#CHAP_Tasks.CustomizingTasks.TaskSettings.Example)\.
 + `DataErrorPolicy` – Determines the action AWS DMS takes when there is an error related to data processing at the record level\.
 Some examples of data processing errors include conversion errors, errors in transformation, and bad data\.
 The default is `LOG_ERROR`\.
   + `IGNORE_RECORD` – The task continues and the data for that record is ignored\.
 The error counter for the `DataErrorEscalationCount` property is incremented\.
 Thus, if you set a limit on errors for a table, this error counts toward that limit\.
   + `LOG_ERROR` – The task continues and the error is written to the task log\.